vkorotkine/DPGSolver/README.md

 recommended to use a standard package manager for installing missing software whenever possible (e.g. `apt` on ubuntu and `homebrew` on macOS) to limit package conflicts and place installed software in directories in the default search path.

+Three separate build directories are generated based on the supported problem dimensions in which the code can be run.

 ### Compile using Make